Rocketman55-cmd/disaster-response-project/README.md

 ## Results<a name="results"></a>

-The code and documentation can be found at this available [post](https://github.com/Rocketman55-cmd/disaster-response-project).
+The code and documentation can be found at this available GitHub [post](https://github.com/Rocketman55-cmd/disaster-response-project).

 An etl pipeline is created with a trained model and it is displayed on a web app.
 The process_data.py cleans the data and stores it in a sql database file.
 Then the sql database file is loaded into the train_classifier.py and a pipeline is created to categorize the disaster messages.
 The pipeline created then gets stored into a pickle file which then is used for the run.py.
 The run.py file displays three visualizations and the webpage can be used to classify messages.